stormpath/stormpath-rails/README.md

 ## Testing The Stormpath-Rails Gem

-To run the test suite on the gem itself (and not your integration), simple run:
+To run the test suite on the gem itself (and not your integration), simply run:

 ```sh
 $ rake spec
 ```

 Note that this will make requests to the Stormpath API; you'll need to have set environment variables enabling the client to interact with your Stormpath account.
 You'll also need to have environment variables set that will enable the client to interact with a test directory and application.

 The test run will also generate a code-coverage report, viewable in the coverage subdirectory.

 ## Contributing